OctopusDeploy/blog/blog/2020-09/octopus-release-2020-4/index.md

 // TODO: Screenshot

-With this update, our Execution Containers for workers feature is now available for everyone, and we’re removing the early access feature flag.
+With this update, our Execution Containers for workers feature is now available for everyone.
 This feature lets you execute automation work in isolated containers on workers and reduces the need to manage automation tooling and dependencies.

 Previously, you needed to ensure the machines in your worker pools, including dynamic workers, had the necessary tools required for your automated processes, and you needed to maintain their OS and tool versions.
 This approach could also be problematic if different teams required different versions of specific tools that don’t install side by side.
 Octopus bundled some tools, but it was still a challenge to keep them up to date.